Your Future is Worth

 Who Is Eligible for a Temporary Non-Immigrant Visa?

-In general, those applying for a temporary non-immigrant visa must be admissible to the United States and fulfill the specific requirements of the visa they are applying for.
+In general, those applying for a temporary nonimmigrant visa must be admissible to the United States and fulfill the specific requirements of the visa they are applying for.

 For example, to be eligible for a B-2 visa, you need to be able to prove that you are coming to the United States for purposes of tourism.
 You must have a permanent residence in your home country as well as “binding ties,” which are things like a family or a job.
 You cannot be coming to the United States for any work purposes and must be able to show that you have the financial standing to support yourself for the duration of your trip.

-An H-2A visa is for temporary agricultural workers.
-To qualify for this visa, your potential employer must be able to show that your job is temporary or seasonal and that there are not enough U.S. workers to do that particular job.
-The employer also has to prove that hiring workers outside of the United States won’t negatively affect those in similar occupations within the country.
+The employer also has to prove that hiring temporary workers outside of the United States won’t negatively affect those in similar occupations within the country.
 There is also a specific list of approved countries someone must be from to be able to get this visa.

-There are several different temporary non-immigrant visas, so the best source of information to determine eligibility requirements is the U.S. Department of State or an immigration attorney.
+There are several different temporary nonimmigrant visas, so the best source of information to determine eligibility requirements is the U.S. Department of State or an immigration attorney.

 How Does the Visa Waiver Program Work?

 The Visa Waiver Program is an option for some people to come to the United States for tourism or work purposes without needing a visa.
 It allows them to stay in the United States for up to 90 days.
 Applicants must be from one of the 41 approved countries and must have passports that meet specific requirements.
-Those requirements include having a machine-readable zone on the biographic page and a digital chip containing biometric information about the passport holder.
-The latter is known as an e-Passport.

 What Restrictions Does a Temporary Non-Immigrant Visa Have?

-While a temporary non-immigrant visa allows you to travel through and potentially work or study in the United States, it does have limitations.
+While a temporary nonimmigrant visa allows you to travel through and potentially work or study in the United States, it does have limitations.
 The first is that you must abide by the type and length of your visa.
 Staying past your expected departure date without renewing your visa or working on a tourist visa are grounds for removal.
-You also cannot vote in any U.S. elections or run for any offices.
-You are not able to sponsor anyone to come to the United States, and there is no specific pathway from a temporary non-immigrant visa to lawful permanent resident or naturalized citizen status.

-It’s very important that you understand and abide by the terms of your visa, and working with an attorney can help ensure that you understand what’s expected of you.
-The attorneys at Magilligan Law have helped countless clients apply for and successfully obtain temporary non-immigrant visas.
+The attorneys at Magilligan Law have helped countless clients apply for and successfully obtain temporary nonimmigrant visas.
 Call 954-833-1454 to reach our team in Hollywood, Florida, and learn more about how we can help.